anoopt/outlook-meetings-scheduler-mcp-server/README.md

 This MCP server allows you to create calendar events, create events with attendees (including finding their email addresses).
 It integrates seamlessly with other MCP servers, such as the GitHub MCP server, to enhance your workflow.

+## Sample queries

+- Schedule a meeting with Sarah for tomorrow at 3 PM.
+- Create a meeting called "Project Kickoff" for tomorrow at 2 PM.
+Add Megan and John as required attendees.

+### Usage with GitHub MCP Server
+- Create an issue in the organization/repo repository titled "Fix pagination bug in user dashboard" with the description "Users report seeing duplicate entries when navigating between pages."
+Then schedule a calendar reminder for me to review this issue tomorrow at 3 PM.

 ## Tools